UK stocks reel in post-Brexit selloff, FTSE set for worst day since Lehman

 Among the hardest hit stocks were banks, housebuilders and property companies.

-Financial services group St James's Place fell 29 percent while housebuilder Barratt Developments slid 26 percent. ($1 = 0.7314 pounds) (Reporting by Sudip Kar-Gupta; Editing by Vikram Subhedar)
+Financial services group St James's Place (SJP.L) fell 29 percent while housebuilder Barratt Developments (BDEV.L) slid 26 percent.